View Visualized Data in Mech-MSR

 Use the following icons to switch the intensity image mode:

-• Click data viewer intensity to switch to the intensity image.
+• Click data viewer intensity to switch to the Intensity image.

 • Click data viewer intensity color to switch to the Color intensity image.

-Adjust View (⑤)
+Adjust the View (⑤)

 Use the following buttons or shortcuts to adjust the view: